Not all CRM-to-PRM integrations are created equal

 • Most CRM platforms impose API usage limits.

-2. Most Common Method: Field Mapping (Static Schema)
+2. Most Common Method: Field-mapping (Static Schema)

 This is where your PRM has a fixed schema, and you pull data from the CRM into predefined fields.

-3. Rare Method: Data & Schema Mirroring
+3. Rare Method: CRM Data & Schema Mirroring

 This is where your application adapts to the CRM’s schema and mirrors its data structure.

-At Magentrix, we don’t take shortcuts, we choose what’s best for our customers.
-That’s why we’ve built our Salesforce and Microsoft Dynamics CRM integrations using the data mirroring approach.
-It’s a more complex route, but it’s also what makes our platform more capable and flexible compared to others in the PRM space.
-That’s why Magentrix is The Data Foundation for Channel Sales™
+In other words, our CRM mirroring integration is what makes our platform more capable and flexible compared to others in the PRM space.
+This is why Magentrix is The Data Foundation for Channel Sales™